taocpp/json/doc/Type-Traits.md

 };
 ```

-For convenience, we might add a `using` for the JSON Value class with the new traits.
+For convenience, we might add a `using` for the JSON Value class with the new Type Traits.

 ```c++
 using my_value = tao::json::basic_value< my_traits >;